Hoshank Osi

 Hoshank Osi (Arabic :هوشنك أوسي), a Syrian writer, poet and a journalist, was born in 1976.
 He has published nine poetry collections and three novels including "The Plight of the Questions and the Lust of Imagination" which won the Katara Prize for Arabic Novel in 2017.

 Education and career

-Hoshank Osi is a writer, poet, and journalist who was born in Al-Darbasiyah, northeastern Syria in 1976.
+Hoshank Osi is a writer, poet, and journalist who was born in Al-Malikiyah, northeastern Syria in 1976.
 He has published many articles in various newspapers, incdluing "Al-Mustaqbal", "Al-Safir", "Al-Khaleej", "Al-sharq Al Awsat", the Arab Institute for Studies, and the Future Center for Research and Advanced Studies.
 Some of his articles were translated into Turkish and was published in "Gunlik", "Radikal" and "Al-Jazeera Turk" newspapers.
 Osi worked as programmer and news editor for the Kurdish channel "Roj TV".
 He started his literary career as a poet in 2001 and published nine poetry collections.
 His first novel "The Plight of the Questions and Lust of Imagination" was published in 2017 and won the Katara Prize for Arabic Novel.